 Workshops, Tutorials, Invited Sessions, Mini-Symposia and Special Sessions

-Please read this entire set of instructions as some rules have changed.
+Please read this entire set of instructions as they are important for the success.

 If you have already read the instructions and are returning to this page to submit an Invited Session or Mini-Symposia Paper, GO TO THE SUBMISSION SITE

 Workshops will be focused on current and future trends in life sciences, biomedical engineering, and technology development in health care.
-A workshop may be delivered by a group of leading researchers and pioneers in their respective areas in a half day or full-day format with a nominal fee charged to each registrant.
-A website will be made available to Workshop registrant to download any material provided by the Workshop organizer(s).
-Workshop organizer(s) may provide any additional material such as handouts to participants during the Workshop.
+A workshop may be delivered by a group of leading researchers and pioneers in their respective areas in a half day format with a nominal fee charged to each registrant.
+A website will be made available to workshop registrants to download any material provided by the workshop organizer(s).
+Workshop organizer(s) may provide any additional material such as handouts to participants during the workshop.
 Speakers in workshops are not required to submit papers.

 Tutorials will provide reviews of a specific area related to biomedical engineering, biosciences or medicine with a perspective of technology development in health care, and may also involve registrants through a hands-on experience or demonstrations.
-A tutorial may be delivered by individuals or a group of leading educators, researchers and pioneers in their respective areas in a half day or full-day format with a nominal fee charged to each registrant.
-A website will be made available to Tutorial registrants to download any material provided by the Tutorial organizer(s).
-The tutorial organizer(s) may provide any additional material such as handouts to participants during the Tutorial.
+A tutorial may be delivered by individuals or a group of leading educators, researchers and pioneers in their respective areas in a half day format with a nominal fee charged to each registrant.
+A website will be made available to tutorial registrants to download any material provided by the tutorial organizer(s).
+The tutorial organizer(s) may provide any additional material such as handouts to participants during the tutorial.
 Speakers in tutorials are not required to submit papers.

-Mini-symposia (MS) will be dedicated to invited talks and panel discussions from leading researchers covering a specialized topic in multi-disciplinary and cross-disciplinary areas of biological and biomedical engineering, life sciences, health care, clinical applications, and biomedical education.
-Mini-symposia represent a means through which the EMBS can reach out to established life-science researchers and health care practitioners who are interested in applying bioengineering methodologies and technology in their work.
-Speakers in mini-symposia are required to submit a 1-page paper.
+Mini-Symposia (MS) will be dedicated to invited talks and panel discussions from leading researchers covering a specialized topic in multi-disciplinary and cross-disciplinary areas of biological and biomedical engineering, life sciences, health care, clinical applications, and biomedical education.
+Mini-Symposia represent a means through which the EMBS can reach out to established life-science researchers and health care practitioners who are interested in applying bioengineering methodologies and technology in their work.
+Speakers in Mini-Symposia are required to submit a 1-page paper.
 Accepted 1-page papers will be accessible online through the conference digital proceedings website, but will not be published as part of the conference proceedings in IEEE Xplore or indexed by PubMed.
-A mini-symposium will be scheduled during the conference under a conference theme with a 90 minutes time slot.
-A typical mini-symposium will consist of 3-6 invited talks, or a combination of invited talks and a panel discussion.
+A Mini-Symposium will be scheduled during the conference under a conference theme with a 90 minutes time slot.
+A typical Mini-Symposium will consist of 5–6 invited talks, or a combination of invited talks and a panel discussion.

 Invited Sessions (during-conference)

-Invited sessions (IS) from leading experts and researchers on the recent advances will be focused on specific topics under a conference theme in biological and biomedical engineering, life sciences, health care, clinical applications, and biomedical education.
-Invited sessions will be scheduled under a conference theme with 90 minute time slots during the conference, as is the case for regular contributed papers that have been selected for oral presentation.
-A typical invited session would consist of 6 talks.
-Speakers in invited sessions are required to submit a 1-page paper.
+Invited Sessions (IS) from leading experts and researchers on the recent advances will be focused on specific topics under a conference theme in biological and biomedical engineering, life sciences, health care, clinical applications, and biomedical education.
+Invited sessions will be scheduled under a conference theme with 90 minutes time slots during the conference.
+A typical Invited Session would consist of 5–6 talks.
+Speakers in Invited Session are required to submit a 1-page paper.
 Accepted 1-page papers will be accessible online through conference digital proceedings website, but will not be published as part of the conference proceedings in IEEE Xplore or indexed by PubMed.

 Special Sessions (during-conference)